The 24 most popular breeds of adorable dog in the UK as registrations soar by nearly 40 per cent in a single year

 And many of the rarer dogs also had a good year – for example the Glen of Imaal Terrier enjoyed a 130 per cent increase in popularity from 36 registrations in 2020 to 83 in 2021.

-Here are the 24 breeds that have recieved the most new registrations in according to the latest Kennel Club figures.
+Here are the 24 breeds that have received the most new registrations in according to the latest Kennel Club figures.

 Read more: